wiris/html-integrations/demos/react/tinymce5/README.md

 ## Learn More

+Checkout the [FAQ](FAQs.md) file learn more about the most frequent asked questions.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-For more information about the Tinymce or it’s options, you can check their [documentation](https://www.tiny.cloud/docs/integrations/react/).
+For more information about the TinyMCE or it’s options, you can check their [documentation](https://www.tiny.cloud/docs/integrations/react/).

 To get more information about wiris MathType you can check on the [official documentation](http://www.wiris.com/mathtype)